NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 ## Model

 The model is composed of the 30 SRM filters, followed by a truncation layer and a pretrained EfficientNet-B2.
+Although the SRM network consists in 'only' 30 filters, they increased the amount of FLOPS of the overall model by half, compared to merely using an efficient net, as detailed in this [file][flops].

 The choice of the truncation layer is detailled in another section.
 Using a binary classification led to bad accuraccies, so 4 classes were outputted instead (orignal, UERD, JUNIWARD and JMiPOD).
 The negative log likelihood loss function was used.

 ## Training Specs